-ACA 26-51-2407 establishes an investment tax credit equal to 25% for a qualified rehabilitation or development expenditure incurred for a qualified project up to the first \$500,000 on income producing property or \$200,000 on non income producing property with a minimum investment of \$30,000.
-The tax credit will only be issued up to \$1,000,000 in any one fiscal year on a first come, first serve basis.
-The credit may be transferred, sold or assigned only one (1) time and will offset 100% of the state income tax due.
-Any unused tax credit my be carried forward for five (5) consecutive taxable years or until exhausted, whichever occurs first.
-This act will take effect only if the Chief Fiscal Officer for the state certifies that sufficient funding is available.
-The credit will not be funded for tax year 2013.
-If it is determined that funding is available the act will be effective for tax years beginning on or after January 1 of the year following the certification and continues for a period of two (2) years.
+ACA 26-51-2407 amends Arkansas Code 26, Chapter 51 to add Subchapter 24, to establish an investment tax credit equal to 25% for a qualified rehabilitation or development expenditure incurred for a qualified project up to the first \$500,000 on income producing property or \$200,000 on non-income producing property with a minimum investment of \$30,000.
+The total credit will be issued for up to \$1,000,000 in any one fiscal year on a first come, first serve basis.
+The credit may be transferred, sold or assigned only one (1) time and will offset up to 100% of the state income tax due.
+Any unused tax credit may carryforward for five (5) consecutive taxable years or until exhausted whichever occurs first.
+This act will take effect only if the Chief Fiscal Officer of the State certifies that sufficient funds are available.
+The credit will not be funded for tax year 2016.
+If it is determined that funding is available the act will be effective for tax years beginning on or after January 1 of the year following the certification and continue for a period of two (2) years.

-The Business Incentive Tax Credit Forms and instructions may be obtained from:
+The Business and Incentive Tax Credit forms and instructions may be obtained from:

-Department of Finance and Administration Tax Credit/Special Refunds Section P O Box 1272 Little Rock, AR 72203-1272 by phone: (501) 682-7106 website: www.dfa.arkansas.gov
+Department of Finance and Administration Tax Credit/Special Refunds Section P O Box 1272 Little Rock, AR 72203-1272 or call (501) 682-7106 website: www.dfa.arkansas.gov